raspberrypilearning/shakespearean-insult-generator/worksheet.md

   ![Save your file](images/saving-file.png)

-1. If a box pops up, choose to save the file in Text CSV format, and then press OK.
+1. If a box pops up, choose to save the file in Text CSV format.
 Press OK on any further pop-ups.

   ![Save in text CSV format](images/use-text-csv.png)

 1. Once your file has been saved, you can check that the data is now in CSV format.
-Right click on the file and select "Text editor" to open it up as plain text.
+Locate the file using the file explorer, then right click on the file and select "Text editor" to open it up as plain text.
 You should see the insults you pasted in, separated by commas.

   ![See the CSV format](images/see-format.png)